nwalablessing/VolumeRayCasting-master/README.md

 after cloning was succesful i used the cd desktop command to locate file

- then i ran the java script source code index on the web to generate the output.
+ then i ran the java script source code index using visual code and on the web to generate the output.